Hand condition · Belfast & UK-wide virtual

 Mild triggering can occasionally settle with rest and activity modification alone.
 However, without treatment it often persists or progresses.
 Splinting and Hand Therapy are effective non-operative management options.

 No. Many cases of triggering respond well to non-operative management including splinting, activity modification and Hand Therapy.
-Surgery is typically reserved for cases where conservative measures have not been successful, or for fixed triggering that cannot be passively corrected.
+Surgery is typically reserved for cases where non-operative measures have not been successful, or for fixed triggering that cannot be passively corrected.

 No. Trigger finger is a tendon condition, not a joint condition.
 It occurs when the A1 pulley at the base of the digit becomes thickened and inflamed, restricting tendon gliding.
 However, triggering is more common in people with rheumatoid arthritis and other inflammatory conditions.